 ‘After nourishment, shelter and companionship, stories are the thing we need most in the world.’

-We also offer a plethora of enrichment opportunities in the subject such as: poetry and writing workshops with visiting authors, book week/world book day celebrations, termly themed author focus in our new library and in the area outside Westerleigh and Reedy class as well as master classes at Henry Box and competitions such as BBC radio two’s 500 words and our own in-house writing competitions.
+We also offer a plethora of enrichment opportunities in the subject such as: poetry and writing workshops with visiting authors, book week/World Book Day celebrations, termly themed author focus in our library as well as master classes at Henry Box and competitions such as BBC Radio Two’s 500 words and our own in-house writing competitions.

 We use a ‘Cursive’ system for handwriting.
 We do this to ensure a uniform approach to letter formation, leading to a more effective, fluent and legible joined style.

 Cursive handwriting enables children to write with increased flow, allowing them to concentrate on the content of their work and correct spelling.
 Each letter starts on the line, so the pen flows and does not leave the page during a word.

 We aim to teach the children this system when they are ready and support their development throughout the different stages of school.
 Once good practice is established, we will encourage children to develop their individual style.

 Teachers and support staff will consistently model cursive handwriting in lessons.
 We have purchased a cursive font for typed work to enable everyone to become used to the cursive appearance.

 In Kingsway Class the pupils will be introduced to a non-joined cursive formation in order to prepare the children for joined cursive writing alongside their phonic development.
 The children need to have clear recognition of letters in order to make their phonic links for reading and independent writing.